On Nonnegative Integer Matrices and Short Killing Words: Introduction

 A set $X \subseteq \Sigma^*$ is called a \emph{code} if every word $w \in X^*$ has at most one decomposition $w = x_1 \cdots x_\ell$ with $x_1, \ldots, x_\ell \in X$.
 See~\cite{BerstelCodesAutomata} for a comprehensive reference on codes.
 For a finite code $X \subseteq \Sigma^*$ define $m := \sum_{x \in X} |x|$.
 Given such~$X$ one can construct a \emph{flower automaton} \cite[Chapter 4.2]{BerstelCodesAutomata}, which is a UFA $\A_X = (\Sigma, Q, \delta)$ with $m - |X| + 1$ states, see \cref{fig-flower}.

 In this UFA any word is killing if and only if it is uncompletable in~$X$.
 Hence \cref{thm-main} implies an $O(m^5)$ bound on the length of the shortest uncompletable word in a finite code.
 This proves a weak (note that $m^5$~may be much larger than $k^2$) version of Restivo's conjecture for finite codes.
 By adapting our main argument so that it exploits the special structure of flower automata, we get a better result: \begin{restatable}{ourtheorem}{thmrestivo} Let $X \subseteq \Sigma^*$ be a finite code that has an uncompletable word.
 Define $k := \max_{x \in X} |x|$ and $m := \sum_{x \in X} |x|$ and assume $k > 0$.
-Then one can compute in polynomial time an uncompletable word of length at most $(k+1) k^2 (m+2) (m+1)$. \end{restatable}
+Then one can compute in polynomial time an uncompletable word of length at most $(k+1) k^2 (m+2) (m+1)$. \end{restatable} This result does not contradict the work~\cite{MikaSzykula19-arxiv}, as their sets~$X$ are not codes.
+Contrasting the results of~\cite{MikaSzykula19-arxiv} with our \cref{thm-restivo}, we highlight as open problem the following version of Restivo's conjecture for finite codes: does every finite code with an uncompletable word have an uncompletable word of length polynomial in~$k$?